LuxProvide/QuantumFPGA/docs/oneapi_quantum.md

     └── kernels.hpp
 ```

 - **fpga_image** : contains the fpga image build prior to the workshop training to avoid waiting hardware synthesis.
-Indeed, the offline compiler will therefore extract the bitstream file `aocx` and reuse it if only if the device code did not change
+Indeed, the offline compiler will extract the bitstream file `aocx` and reuse it if only if the device code did not change
 - **src** : All files contain blank code that we are going to fill step by step
     * **bernstein-vazirani.cpp**: the source file with the Bernstein-Vazirani circuit.
     * **kernel.cpp**: the source file containing all code for the gates.